bcgov/renovate-config/README.md

 While Renovate automates much of the update process, it does require an ongoing commitment from your team:
 - **Review and merge PRs regularly:** Automated PRs will keep coming as new updates are released.
 Teams must review, test, and merge these PRs to stay secure and up to date.
 - **Monitor the dependency dashboard:** Use the dashboard to track outstanding updates and prioritize critical patches.
-- **Collaborate on exceptions:** If a dependency update causes issues, work with your team to pin, ignore, or otherwise manage it using Renovate’s flexible rules.
+- **Collaborate on exceptions:** If a dependency update causes issues, work with your team to update, ignore, or otherwise manage it using Renovate’s flexible rules.

 By making dependency management a regular part of your workflow, you’ll maximize the benefits of Renovate and keep your software supply chain healthy.